Diana Groó: Career

-In 2013 she co-founded DunaDock Master Class International Documentary Forum, along with Julianna Ugrin producer, Klára Trencsényi director and Ágnes Böjte executive producer.
+In 2013, she co-founded DunaDock Master Class International Documentary Forum, along with Julianna Ugrin producer, Klára Trencsényi director and Ágnes Böjte executive producer.
+In 2018, she became the Head of the Film and Media Specialization at Budapest Metropolitan University.

 Theatre

 In 2008 Diana directed Kathrine Kressmann Taylor's prophetic epistolary novel Address Unknown in Spinóza Theatre Budapest, which was staged first time in Hungary.
 The play ran for more than 8 years starring with János Kulka, Zsolt László and Kata Pető.